How to Pay Yourself LLC: Everything You Need to Know

 For LLCs, salaries above $1 million are not deductible.
 Therefore, the only way to pay an employee more than a $1 million salary is by making it “incentive based.”
 This means that the employee must meet some sort of predetermined objective in order to receive this incentive pay.
 Bonuses above $1 million are withheld at a 39.6 percent rate while bonuses below $1 million are withheld at a 25 percent rate.

 If you need help figuring out the best way to pay yourself in an LLC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.